lalvarezt/string_pipeline/README.md

 ---

+## Contributing

+Contributions and suggestions are welcome!
+Please open issues or pull requests on [GitHub](https://github.com/lalvarezt/string_pipeline).

+---

+## License

+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.

+---

 **Enjoy fast, composable string transformations!**
-Contributions and suggestions welcome.